AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_lan_with_aws_meraki_workflow.rst

   |cisco_meraki_aws_vMX_s2s_bgp_enable|

 .. important::

-  Will configure BGP neighbors for eBGP in the later workflow.
+	Will guide how to set up BGP neighbors for eBGP in the later workflow.

 2. Deploy branch Meraki device
 ==================================================================